Ninetalesgh/dndcampaign/vault/dm/session_notes/session_07.md

 [Animated Book (1/4)](dm/monsters.md#animated-book)
 [Rug of Smothering (2)](dm/monsters.md#rug-of-smothering)

-If desired, **Zara** or **Theron** appear here and greet the players or helps out if they are fighting the animated things. (they might frantically look for a solution for healing if someone is hurt in books on shelves?)
 - **Zara** is interested in The Crypt and source of the necromantic magic and about the mine tunnels in lower Mithdral, she urged Theron to lead an expedition already.
 - **Theron** is skeptic about the goblin attack being something superficial, he believes something bigger is going on.
 It's
 - **Elara** desires a diplomatic approach to ensure flow of commerce, wants to strike deals with the antagonist authority.